Myglarn/DBProject_Shop/README.md

 # DBProject_Shop

 ## Description
 This project is a database application in EF Core for an e-shop.
-It contains models for Customers, Orders with order rows, products and categories with realtions for all models.
-Symetric encryption using an XOR-Chiper, security using a simple password that is encrypted.
+It contains models for Customers, Orders with order rows, products and categories with relations for all models.
+Symetric encryption using an XOR-Cipher, security using a simple password that is encrypted.
 CRUD operations for most models and CLI-commands for easy navigation.

 ## Key Features Demonstrated in This Project